GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation

-Specifically, we design a user-friendly interface that, given a NeRF model, allows users to determine the desired 3D location for object generation by selecting three points from a rendered image (see Fig.~\ref{fig:pipeline}) and utilizing depth information to map them into a 3D box.
-Then, for virtual object generation in the scene, we additionally create a new object NeRF in the 3D box and render it separately from the existing scene NeRF.
-We optimize the occupancy values of query points within the identified 3D box and associate them with the existing scene to compute a 3D-aware opacity map, which is used to composite the rendered object into the existing scene.
-Such separation and 3D-aware composition preserve unchanged scene content beyond the desired editing space, handle occlusions, and enable compatibility with any existing NeRFs of arbitrary representations (e.g., InstantNGP~\cite{muller2022instant} and NeRF~\cite{mildenhall2021nerf}.).
+Specifically, given a 3D scene, our interface allows users to select the 3D location for object generation by choosing three points from a rendered image.
+We then use depth information to convert these points into a 3D box within the scene (see \cref{fig:pipeline}, left).
+Within this specified 3D box, we create a new NeRF representation for the object, rendering it separately from the existing 3D scene.
+Given a camera view, the rendered images of the scene and the object are composited using a 3D-aware opacity map to handle occlusions.
+This separation and 3D-aware composition preserve the original scene content outside the desired editing area, effectively manage occlusions, and ensure compatibility with established 3D scenes of various representations (e.g., InstantNGP~\cite{muller2022instant} and NeRF~\cite{mildenhall2021nerf}).

-Further, to generate a 3D object according to a text description and ensure compatibility with the scene context, we distill 2D text-guided image inpainting priors from diffusion models~\cite{Rombach_2022_CVPR} using score distillation sampling (SDS)~\cite{poole2022dreamfusion}.
-The inpainting prior allows us to better leverage scene context from the existing NeRF, facilitating the synthesis of scene-compatible objects and their surroundings (e.g., shadows).
-However, results obtained using SDS have the over-saturated problem (see Fig.~\ref{fig:ab_saturation}).
-To address this, we introduce a regularizer to harmonize the saturation channel of synthesized objects in HSV color space with the scene's overall saturation tone.
-Moreover, to remove floater artifacts caused by compositing the object and scene for optimization (see Fig.~\ref{fig:ab_bg}), we randomly replace the scene context as a random background with a certain ratio for optimizing objects without distractions from the scene context.
-Lastly, we also propose a reference-guided feature space loss, enabling users to control the generated style using a reference from the scene context or new images.
+To optimize the object's NeRF based on a textual description and ensure its compatibility with the scene context, we distill 2D text-guided image inpainting priors from diffusion models~\cite{Rombach_2022_CVPR} using score distillation sampling (SDS)~\cite{poole2022dreamfusion}.
+This advanced inpainting prior allows us to effectively leverage scene context, facilitating the synthesis of scene-compatible objects.
+However, SDS-based results can suffer from oversaturation issues (see \cref{fig:ab_all} (b)).
+To address this, we introduce a regularizer that aligns the saturation of synthesized objects with the overall tone of the scene.
+Additionally, to eliminate artifacts that may arise during the object optimization process (see \cref{fig:ab_all} (a), where artifacts within the 3D box share a similar color with the scene background), we randomly replace the scene context with a random background at a certain ratio.
+Finally, we propose a reference-image-guided feature space loss, which uses feature space similarity to guide the style of the generated objects (see \cref{fig:more_application} (c)).
+To demonstrate the effectiveness of our proposed method, we conduct extensive experiments on public datasets that include both forward-facing and $360^{\circ}$ scenes~\cite{barron2022mip, mildenhall2019llff, haque2023instruct}, showing superior performance in both quantitative and qualitative evaluations.
+In summary, our technical contributions are as follows: